AI-Powered Field Filling

 1. Field Inventory and Source Segmentation

-The form's complete field list is loaded: every field's name, label, type (Text, ComboBox, Date, Number, CheckBox, RadioButton), page number, maximum length, and available choices.
+The form's complete field list is loaded: every field's name, label, type (text, checkbox, date, dropdown, radio button), page number, maximum length, and available choices.
 Pre-filled static fields are identified and excluded.
-Source document content is then mapped to specific form pages — so the AI filling page 3 of a 10-page form only receives source text relevant to page 3.
+Source document content is then mapped to specific form pages, so the AI filling page 3 of a 10-page form only receives source text relevant to page 3.
 This prevents cross-page confusion on long multi-section documents.

 2. Dependency Resolution

-Before any field is filled, dependency chains are computed across the form's fields.
-Fields that depend on each other are grouped, and conditional rules are formatted as explicit instructions appended to the fill prompt: "Fill [Spouse DOB] only if [Marital Status] equals 'Married'."
-This eliminates a common class of errors — filling in sub-fields that should remain blank based on a prior answer.
+Before any field is filled, dependency chains are computed across the form.
+Fields that depend on each other are grouped, and conditional rules are formatted as explicit instructions: "Fill Spouse DOB only if Marital Status equals Married."
+This eliminates a common class of errors - filling sub-fields that should remain blank based on a prior answer.

 3. Parallel Group Filling

-Independent field groups — groups with no shared dependencies — are dispatched concurrently, up to 40 simultaneous fill tasks for a single form.
-A 100-field form isn't filled field-by-field sequentially; independent sections fill at the same time, completing in a fraction of the sequential time.
+Independent field groups are dispatched concurrently, up to 40 simultaneous fill tasks for a single form.
+A 100-field form is not filled field-by-field sequentially; independent sections fill at the same time, completing in a fraction of the sequential time.
 Each group receives the page-scoped source text plus the dependency rules relevant to that group.
 Fields with stored correction examples receive those examples as additional context.

 4. Table and List Extraction

-For repeating field structures — employment history, medication lists, prior address history, asset schedules — a dedicated extraction pass pulls structured rows from the source before placing them into the form.
-The AI identifies how many data entries exist in the source (3 prior jobs, 5 current medications), maps them to the available form rows, and fills in the order the form expects (typically most recent first for employment, chronological for address history).
+For repeating field structures - employment history, medication lists, prior address history, asset schedules - a dedicated extraction pass pulls structured rows from the source before placing them into the form.
+The AI identifies how many data entries exist in the source (3 prior jobs, 5 current medications), maps them to the available form rows, and fills in the order the form expects.

 5. Text Overflow Resolution